SinghArindam/SinghArindam/README.md

 ## 🌟 About Me

-I'm a passionate **AI/ML Engineer** with a strong foundation in **deep learning**, **machine learning**, and **full-stack development**.
+I'm a passionate **AI/ML Engineer** with a strong foundation in **deep learning**, **machine learning**, and **python development**.
 My mission is to build intelligent systems that solve real-world problems while delivering seamless, scalable, and user-centric web applications.

 🛠 Currently working with:
 - **AI/ML**: Python, PyTorch, Scikit-learn, Matplotlib, Pandas, NumPy, Seaborn, LangChain, Hugging Face